 According to the National Highway Traffic Safety Administration (NHTSA), there has been a sharp increase in pedestrian traffic fatalities in recent years.
 Between 2015 and 2016, the number of pedestrian deaths rose by 9% when an additional 492 people were killed while walking along the road.
 Pedestrian deaths have risen by almost 22% since 2014.
 More broadly, so-called “outside the vehicle” deaths have also been rising, a group which includes bicyclists, motorcyclists, and pedestrians, and now accounts for about 1/3 of all roadway deaths.

 The NHTSA categorized only 448 of 2016’s 37,461 fatal accidents as being caused by mobile phone distraction.
 However, many experts believe that this is a dramatic underestimation of the role of cell phone use in the increasing roadway fatality rate.
 Rising numbers of outside-the-vehicle deaths are seen as one sign of the impact of mobile phone use, as drivers are less likely to notice smaller objects like bikes or pedestrians if they’re only looking up from their phones briefly.
 Victims of accidents caused by distracted drivers can use evidence of this distraction as proof of negligence in a personal injury lawsuit against the driver.

-If you’ve been injured in a pedestrian accident in southern California, get help in pursuing a claim for damages against the at-fault driver by contacting the seasoned, effective, and knowledgeable Antelope Valley personal injury lawyer Paul Kistler for a consultation, in Palmdale at 661-206-6990.
+If you’ve been injured in a pedestrian accident in southern California, get help in pursuing a claim for damages against the at-fault driver by contacting the seasoned, effective, and knowledgeable Antelope Valley auto accident attorney Paul Kistler for a consultation, in Palmdale at 661-206-6990.